Scholarship Essay Readers Reveal What Makes Applications Land in the Reject Pile Within 30 Seconds

 The Specificity Test

-Could your opening sentence apply to 100 other applicants?
-Then it’s too generic.
-Try this instead: start with a specific moment, an unusual detail, or a concrete image that could only come from your unique experience.
-One winning essay opened with: “The smell of burnt plastic from my failed 3D printer prototype at 2 AM taught me more about engineering than any textbook chapter.”
-That’s specific, visual, and immediately signals authentic experience rather than recycled platitudes.
+This opening could apply to 100 other applicants.
+Try to open your essay with a specific moment, an unusual detail, or even a concrete image from your past.
+One winning essay for the National Merit Scholarship Program opened with: “The smell of burnt plastic from my failed 3D printer prototype at 2 AM taught me more about engineering than any textbook chapter.”
+This essay could have opened with almost any point from the applicant’s past, but it opens with the most relevant and unique experience instead.

 Ignoring the Actual Prompt Question